wurthless-elektroniks/fuckcgc/readme.md

 4. Write patched disk image to 8 GB microSD card
 5. Put microSD card into your game
 6. Run installer as normal
-7. Reboot your game and hope nothing blows up
+7. Remove microSD card from your game and reboot
+8. If everything worked, you'll have pretty color pictures on your LCD

 ## Supported images